-- Antibiotics: a substance that weakens or destroys harmful bacteria inside the bodies of animals.
+Antibiotic: a substance that weakens or destroys bacteria.

 Did you ever wonder what causes river rocks to be slippery?
 Can you believe it's the same thing that causes plaque on your teeth?